-This research was supported in part by the National Development Agency of Hungary from the Research and Technological Innovation Fund (KTIA-OTKA CNK 77782), the Alberta Innovates Technology Futures, and the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+Manuscript received August 10, 2012; revised August 13, 2012, May 23, 2013, and May 25, 2013; accepted September 10, 2013.
+Date of publication November 25, 2013; date of current version February 19, 2014.
+This work was supported in part by the National Development Agency of Hungary from the Research and Technological Innovation Fund (KTIA-OTKA CNK 77782), the PASCAL2 Network of Excellence under EC Grant 216886, the Alberta Innovates Technology Futures, the Natural Sciences and Engineering Research Council (NSERC) of Canada, the Alberta Ingenuity Centre for Machine Learning, the Defense Advanced Research Projects Agency GALE Project (HR0011-08-C-0110), and iCore.
 Parts of this work have been published at the Twenty-Fourth Annual Conference on Neural Information Processing Systems (NIPS 2010) [16].
+This paper was recommended by Associate Editor S. A. Reveliotis.